-I entered the field of mental health as a volunteer at the Crisis Clinic of King County.
-Inspired by that work, I attended the Leadership Institute of Seattle (LIOS), where I earned my Masters degree in Psychology.
+I attended the LIOS Graduate College of Saybrook University, where I earned my Masters degree in Psychology, in 2010.
 LIOS teaches a systems-theory based, humanistic approach to therapy, with a strong emphasis on building a relationship with clients.
 My education was enhanced by the experiential aspects of the program, where each student was encouraged to contact themselves and others on a deeper level.

-One piece of feedback I frequently get from clients and people who know me is that they experience me as having a very calm, accepting presence.
-I believe that this is one of the great gifts that I bring to counseling.
-As I practice this work, I have experienced deep joy in connecting with and helping others.
-I’m very grateful that I have the opportunity to offer my services to my clients.
+I offer my calm, accepting presence to my clients.
+I believe that this is one of the great gifts that I bring to my work.
+As I practice this work, I have experienced great satisfaction in connecting with and helping others.

 I was born and raised in Seattle.
-Previous to my career as a therapist, I worked as a civil engineer for 12 years.
+In a previous career, I worked as a civil engineer for 12 years.